mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_customopbuilder_function.md

 This guide demonstrates a multiplication operator implementation on Ascend platform.
 For related code and more examples, see [Repository Code](https://gitee.com/mindspore/mindspore/blob/master/tests/st/pynative/grad/test_custom_cpp_function_grad.py).

+**Note:** The `BaseTensorPtr` referenced in this guide is an internal data structure of MindSpore.
+In future versions, these interfaces will be refactored into interfaces based on `ms::Tensor`.

 ## Operator Definition

 To define a dynamic graph custom operator, users need to implement a C++ computation function and map it to Python via pybind11.
 Below is an example of a custom operator's computation function.